richie-ma/cme.mdp/README.md

 market data with FIX protocol more easily (pretty user-friendly) in the R environment, including but not limited to trade summaries, quote updates, and limit order book reconstruction.

+## Updates

+Version 0.1.1 substantially update the `order_book` function and the previous one is deprecated.
+The new function does not have any explicit loops, which can improve the speed of processing.

 ## Introduction